On Politics and Religion

-The relationship between New Komeito—as well as its predecessor, the Komeito Party—and the lay Buddhist organization Soka Gakkai has been the subject of as much serious debate as it has been a tool for political gain wielded by the party's rivals and critics.
-Our position on this issue, however, has been validated time after time: The Soka Gakkai is a major electoral constituency which, at both the local and national level, has endorsed New Komeito for its political principles and policy objectives.
+The relationship between the Komeito Party and the lay Buddhist organization Soka Gakkai has been the subject of as much serious debate as it has been a tool for political gain wielded by the party's rivals and critics.
+Our position on this issue, however, has been validated time after time: The Soka Gakkai is a major electoral constituency which, at both the local and national level, has endorsed Komeito for its political principles and policy objectives.
 Its endorsement is in no way different from that extended to a political party by a labor union or bar association.

 A Tragic Legacy and Article 20

 When discussing the issue of constitutionality, it is imperative to provide a historical context of ties between the state and religion in Japan.
 Until the postwar constitution was ratified in 1947, the state had for centuries controlled or co-opted religion for its own ends.
 And for the most part, the religious community willingly complied.
 This relationship thus dresses the issue of church and state in entirely different terms than, say, in Europe.
 It is also why Article 20 of the constitution expressly ensures both the autonomy of religious organizations from state interference and freedom of religious belief.

 Article 20 owes its roots to the hope that Japan would never again perpetrate war and repeat the mistakes of its wartime past, a horrific legacy imposed upon the Japanese by a militarist regime and legitimized at the time through its collaboration with State Shinto.
 As one memorandum of the Allied Powers Occupation noted, “State Shinto has been used by militarists and ultra-nationalists in Japan to engender and foster a military spirit among the people and to justify a war of expansion.”
 Hence, Article 20 declares:

 Freedom of religion is guaranteed to all.
 No religious organization shall receive any privileges from the State, nor exercise any political authority.